quru/qis/doc/api_help.md

 <a name="api_list"></a>
 ## list
-Retrieves the list of the images within a folder path, returning the filename, a URL to display the image, and optionally additional image attributes.
-This function returns a maximum of 1,000 images by default.
+Retrieves the ordered list of the images within a folder path, returning the filename, a URL to display the image, and optionally additional image attributes.

+To avoid performance issues, this function returns a maximum of 1,000 results.
+To read the full set of results you can use the `start` and `limit` parameters to implement paging.
+The end of the results list is reached when you get back less than `limit` results.

 ### URL
 * `/api/v1/list`